joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 ```

 In the GitHub repo, I have set up four Issue labels: `version:major`, `version:minor`, `version:patch`, and
 `version:skip`.
-The first step of the job is grabbing the label from the PR that triggered this workflow run and setting
-is as an output to use later.
+The first step of the job is grabbing the label from the PR that triggered this workflow run and setting it as an output to use later.

 The next step of the job is getting the latest git tag and then calculating the next tag to create from the output of
 the first job.
 For example, if the latest git tag is `v1.24.3` and the PR label is `version:minor`, the resulting